-Saunders et al. (2009) defined research strategy as the general plan of how the researcher will go about answering the research questions and they also noted that a case study strategy can incorporate multiple cases, thereby increasing confidence in the resulting data and research findings.
-This research project adopts a multiple case study approach - if two or more universities exhibit the same concept or model, replication could be applied and analytic generalisations could be informative to other similar institutions; however, this paper reports on findings from the first case study researched as part of this wider project.
+Saunders et al. (2009) define research strategy as the general plan of how the researcher will go about answering the research questions, and this paper reports on findings from one major case study researched as part of a wider project that will look at other universities in the near future.
 Other relevant studies have adopted similar approaches.
-For example, Prananto et al. (2003) studied eight case study companies to see how the companies treated their e-business initiatives at different stages of maturity, while Al-Mobaideen (2009) examined ICT deployment in Jordanian universities using a qualitative multiple-case study approach (four Jordanian universities were investigated).
-Sharkasi and Wynn (2011) used a multiple case study approach in their research into the deployment and evaluation of accounting information systems in Libyan commercial banks.
-Given the nature of the research questions, the research adopts a qualitative methodology which will use multiple cases (Yin, 2009), and an inductive approach, allowing generalisations to be made from the case study findings.
+For example, Prananto et al. (2003) studied eight case study companies to see how the companies treated their e-business initiatives at different stages of maturity, while Al-Mobaideen (2009) examined ICT deployment in Jordanian universities using a qualitative case study approach.
+Akeel and Wynn (2015) used a case study approach in their research into the deployment of an ERP system in Libyan oil companies.
+Given the nature of the research questions, this research adopts a qualitative methodology (Yin, 2009), and an inductive approach, generating findings from the detailed case study data.
 The time horizon is cross-sectional as data are collected only once.
-For data collection, the study uses multiple-sources of evidence; these include a structured questionnaire, open qualitative semi-structured interviews with many different organisational actors, document analysis, workshops, and observation.
+For data collection, the study uses multiple-sources of evidence; these include a structured questionnaire

-The researchers are centrally involved in the phenomena being studied, and in the process of data collection and analysis in order to answer the research questions.
+(sent to interviewees in advance of the interviews themselves), open qualitative semi-structured interviews with different organisational actors, workshops, and observation.

 The philosophical perspective is thus based on the ontology of subjectivism, and the epistemological position is interpretivism.
-The study population is the eleven Libyan public universities.
-In the completed study, up to six Libyan universities will be the subject of detailed case study investigation.
-At each university a range of investigative activities are being undertaken to gather and analyse the data and information.
-These activities include ascertaining overall strategy, mapping of organisational processes and sub-processes, assessing information requirements, systems architecture assessment, and overall review of e-business functions and capabilities at process level.
-This research also explores the cultural and operational implications of using e-business systems and technologies to support and manage core processes and provide better services.
+A range of investigative activities were undertaken to gather and analyse the data and information.
+These activities include ascertaining overall strategy, the mapping of organisational processes and sub-processes, assessing information requirements, systems architecture assessment, and an overall review of e-business functions and capabilities at process level.
+In the mapping of process detail, existing technology deployment was recorded, as well as an assessment of the current skill capabilities of relevant staff members in the use of available technologies.
+An assessment of current process maturity was also made, based on interview feedback and observation.